Singapore Botanic Gardens: National Orchid Garden

 Burkill Hall: Burkill Hall is a colonial plantation bungalow built in 1886.
 It used to be the director's house and was named in honour of the only father and son pair to hold the post of Director of Singapore Botanic Gardens, Isaac and Humphrey Burkill.
 The ground level serves as an exhibition area, showcasing information on the different hybrids named after VIPs who have visited the garden.

-VIP Orchid Garden: located at the back of Burkill Hall, it displays hybrids of the most popular VIP orchids.
+VIP Orchid Garden: Located at the back of Burkill Hall, it displays hybrids of the most popular VIP orchids.
 Notable ones include Dendrobium Memoria Princess Diana, Dendrobium Margaret Thatcher, × Renantanda Akihito, Dendrobium Masako Kotaishi Hidenka, Dendrobium Elizabeth and Vanda Gloria Macapagal Arroyo.
 More than 100 celebrities, dignitaries, and visiting heads of states have been honoured by Singapore's orchid diplomacy program.

-Orchidarium: A haven for serious orchids enthusiasts, the Orchidarium houses natural species in a tropical setting.
+Orchidarium: The Orchidarium houses natural orchid species in a tropical setting.

 Tan Hoon Siang Misthouse: Tan Hoon Siang was a descendant of Tan Tock Seng, who was a philanthropist and founder of the Tan Tock Seng Hospital.
 The misthouse contains a colourful collection of different hybrids.
 It also has a small collection of fragrant orchids like Vanda Mimi Palmer.

 Lady Yuen-Peng McNeice Bromeliad House: Named in honour of its sponsor, the Bromeliad House showcases plants from the family Bromeliaceae, which includes the pineapple.
 The unique collection of bromeliads on display was acquired from Shelldance Nursery in the United States in 1994.

 Coolhouse: The Coolhouse tries to recreate the environment of a tropical highland forest and showcases orchids that are normally only found in the tropical highland areas.

 Rainforest

 The Singapore Botanic Gardens has a small tropical rainforest of around six hectares in size, which is older than the gardens itself.
+Some of the trees living here predates the founding of modern Singapore in 1819.
+In total, there are around 314 species of herbs, ferns, climbers, shrubs, and trees.
+More than 50 percent of the species in the rainforest are considered rare on the island nation.
+The dominant tree species here belong to the Dipterocarpaceae family, including the critically endangered Anthoshorea gratissima, Vatica pauciflora, and Vatica ridleyana.
+Other rare native trees here include, Memecylon cantleyi, Cyathocalyx sumatranus, Artocarpus fulvicortex, Scorodocarpus borneensis, and Alangium ridleyi.

-The rainforest and its bigger cousin at the Bukit Timah Nature Reserve are located within the Singapore's city limits.
+The Rainforest and its bigger cousin at the Bukit Timah Nature Reserve are located within the Singapore's city limits.
 Singapore is one of the only two major cities with a tropical rainforest within its city limits, the other being Tijuca Forest in Rio de Janeiro.

+The Rainforest also houses birds such as, common hill myna, and greater racket-tailed drongo, and Mollusca such as amphidromus inversus.
+In 2021 the native nyctixalus pictus was introduced to the rainforest after finding a suitable spot for the amphibian.